Bowman’s 26 points carries BC past St. Francis Brooklyn

 WELCOME TO THE CLUB

-Boston College honored Bowman before the game with a brief on-court ceremony for reaching the 1,000-point club late last season.
+Bowman was honored before the game with a brief on-court ceremony for reaching the 1,000-point club late last season.
 He is the 43rd player in school history to reach that mark.

 As expected with a non-marquee opponent, the NFL’s Patriots on TV at the same time and, especially, after BC hosted No. 2 Clemson in a nationally-televised game night game Saturday, there was a small crowd on hand for the game, part of the Fort Myers Tip-off.